aaronpkelly/aaronpkelly.github.io/posts/toolsIUse.md

 that was a deal-breaker.

 ## TODO: write about these
-balenaEtcher
+balenaEtcher - USB/SD image flashing utility
-chocolatey (made ninite redundant)
+chocolatey (made ninite redundant) - package manager for windows
 - hwinfo
 - jenkins (with the build monitor plugin!)
 - musikcube (windows)